 Will you marry me?

+To put it another way, they always consented.
 There are many reasons to consent.
 Some girls consented to marriage after being locked in their rooms for six months.
 Some girls consented to marrying their father’s creditor to save the family farm.
-Some men consented to marry a girl on threat of being fired and blackballed from further work in their trade if they didn’t (what we might call a “crossbow wedding”).
-But consent they did.
+Some men consented to marry a girl, on threat of being fired and blackballed from further work in their trade if they didn’t (what we might call a “crossbow wedding”).

 For this reason, the first step in planning a wedding was to publish the intention to marry.
 In archaic English, this was called publishing the “banns.”
-At least two Sundays before the wedding, the announcement of intention had to be made publicly in church.
-This gave Joan full notice and time to find her witnesses, to stop Richard from marrying Mary.
-Would she then marry the bastard herself?
-Abso-lute-ly.
-She probably couldn’t afford to take idealistic love *that* seriously.
+On at least two Sundays before the wedding date, the announcement of intention had to be made publicly in church.
+This gave the jilted girl, Joan, full notice of Richard’s perfidy and sufficient time to find and bring her witnesses.
+Was it wise for Joan to force Richard to marry her?
+Probably not; in our terms, we would see Richard outed as bad husband material.
+But I think they usually did go on to marry, and it may not always have worked out badly.

 This entry was posted in Medieval cycle of life and tagged , .
 Bookmark the permalink.